ListedFit is reader-supported. When you buy through links on our site, we may earn a small commission.

 Will Calisthenics Make Me Bulky?

-Yes, you can get bulky with calisthenics.
+Yes, you can bulk up with calisthenics.
 It’s important to know that your body won’t differentiate whether you use your body weight or exercise equipment during your training.

 All your body cares about is how you did your drills or exercises.
 You can be a bodybuilder with calisthenics as long as you know how to build muscles.